Junikab/llm-job-finder/DESIGN.md

 3) POST /api/jobs/rescore (JSON)
    - Body: `{ analysis: CVAnalysis, jobs: JobItem[] }`
    - Server reuses the scoring pipeline to rescore the provided jobs with the edited analysis and returns `{ total, results: RankedJob[] }`.
+   - Optional request fields:
+     - refreshSearch: boolean — when true, rebuild search URLs from the edited analysis (and optional `location`/`days`), re-scrape, and rescore.
+     - location: string — optional override for location; defaults to the first `locationHints`.
+     - days: number — optional age filter for listings.
+   - Additional response fields (when available):
+     - llmPromptUserPreview: string — redacted prompt header for UI preview.
+     - llmPromptSystem: string — system prompt used.
+     - searchUrls: string[] — present when `refreshSearch=true` triggered a rebuild.

 ## 6. API Design
 - GET /health